-This survey was performed on 28 February, 2013 during a low recession flow, 23 days after a fresh in excess of 3x median flow and a fresh in excess of 7x median flow during a very dry summer period.
-River flow at Skinner Road was 0.87 m3/sec representing a flow well below the average monthly mean February flow (2.80 m3/sec) but above the minimum mean monthly flow for February (0.64 m3/sec) recorded for the period 1978-2012.
-This flow was lower (by about 0.2 m3/sec) than the flow at the time of the previous biomonitoring survey in summer, 2012.
+This survey was performed on 18 February, 2014 during a low recession flow, 28 days after a fresh in excess of 3x median flow and 44 days after a fresh in excess of 7x median flow during a dry late summer period.
+River flow at Skinner Road was 0.94 m3/sec representing a flow well below the average monthly mean February flow (2.78 m3/sec) but above the minimum mean monthly flow for February (0.64 m3/sec) recorded for the period 1978-2013.
+This flow was slightly higher (by about 0.07 m3/sec) than the flow at the time of the previous biomonitoring survey in late summer, 2013.

-Periphyton mats were patchy at sites 1, 2, and 3a, and widespread at site 4, while filamentous algal growth was patchy at sites 1, 3a, and 4 with none recorded at site 2.
-Patchy moss was recorded on the stony substrate only at site 1.
+Periphyton mats were patchy at sites 1 and 2 and widespread at sites 3a and 4, while filamentous algal growth was patchy at sites 3a and 4 with none recorded at sites 1 and 2.
+Patchy moss was recorded on the stony substrate at all sites except site 4.
 The algal component of the oxidation ponds discharge appeared moderate with rapid dispersion in the river downstream of the outfall and no algae were trapped or deposited amongst the river substrates at either of the downstream sites.
-All sites had partial shading.
-Water temperatures ranged from 15.1°C to 16.5°C over the four sites at the time of this early to mid morning survey.
-The discharge via the rock rip-rap at the new outfall was slightly turbid and pale green in appearance and caused no obvious visual increase in turbidity in the river at sites 3a or 4 downstream of the outfall.
+Only site 3a did not have partial shading.
+Water temperatures ranged from 15.6°C to 16.9°C over the four sites at the time of this early to mid morning survey.
+The discharge via the rock rip-rap at the new outfall was slightly turbid and pale green in appearance and caused a slight visual increase in turbidity in the river at sites 3a and 4 downstream of the outfall.